-The Comfort Ability Program sponsors anonymous monthly health chats for teens with chronic pain and parents.
-The chats are moderated by pediatric psychologists with expertise in pediatric chronic pain.
-Chat participants must first register by filling out an online form providing us with their name, age, chronic pain condition, and an anonymous screen name.
+The Comfort Ability Program sponsors anonymous monthly health chats for teens with chronic pain and functional symptoms and parents and caregivers.
+The chats are moderated by pediatric psychologists with expertise in pediatric chronic pain and functional symptoms.
+Chat participants must first register by filling out an online form providing us with their name, age, functional symptoms, and an anonymous screen name.
 We collect this information to verify that an individual is eligible to participate in a particular chat, which is kept internally and not available to any third party.
 Individuals who are ineligible will not be allowed to join the chat.
 Eligible chat participants who violate the rules of the chat room will be required to leave the chat room immediately.

 We ask participants to have an anonymous screen name (first name only or nickname) when they sign in the chat, so there is actually no personal or health information available in the chat room.
 We save a transcript of the chat at the end of the chat for training purposes.
 The transcripts are kept internally and are not available to any third party.

 Children’s Online Safety

 Teens and adults of all ages are welcome to read the materials posted here at thecomfortability.com.
 We do not, however, allow children under the age of 13 to join our mailing lists.

 Links to Other Sites

 thecomfortability.com contains links to external web sites not administered by the Comfort Ability Program.
 Boston Children’s Hospital does not review or monitor the content or how information provided on those sites are safeguarded against release to other third parties.
 Use of these links are at your own risk and we encourage you to check the privacy policies of those web sites, to insure that your privacy is being safeguarded when you visit those sites.

 thecomfortability.com does not host or receive funding from advertising or from the display of commercial content.